sqids/sqids-zig/README.md

 tests.addModule("sqids", sqids_mod); // for tests
 ```

-4. Now you can import it in source sode with
+4. Use it in Zig source code with:

 ```zig
 const sqids = @import("sqids");
 ```

-The import string is the one provided in the `addModule` call.
+(The import string is the one provided in the `addModule` call.)

 > [!TIP]
 > Check [lvignoli/sqidify](https://github.com/lvignoli/sqidify) for a self-contained Zig executable example.